 Encourage students to avoid bringing snacks with lots of packaging (prepackaged foods) and instead bring things that can be composted (like a banana peel).

-Keep a big bucket with a sealable lid classroom for organic scraps.
+Keep a big bucket with a sealable lid in the classroom for organic scraps.
 Once a week, we walk this over to the compost pile and wash out our bucket.

 We use reusable water bottles instead of plastic bottles.
 Students are permitted to keep these with them in class (except when using Chromebooks).